wackou/pygoo/README.txt

 It can also work as standalone mode, where there is no synchronization with an underlying database but all the data is kept in memory.

+*Note*: at the moment there is still no backend available, only in-memory graphs are allowed

 .. _`Neo4j`: http://neo4j.org